eProsima/Fast-DDS-docs/docs/pubsub.rst

    eprosima::fastrtps::ParticipantAttributes part_attr;

-   // This locator will create a socket to send network message on UDPv4 port 34000 over network interface 192.168.0.1 Locator_t locator.set_IP4_address(192.168.0.1);
+   // This locator will create a socket to send network message on UDPv4 port 34000 over network interface 192.168.0.1 Locator_t locator;
+   IPLocator::setIPv4(locator, "192.168.0.1");
    locator.port = 34000;

    part_attr.rtps.defaultOutLocatorList.push_back(locator);

 By default *eProsima Fast RTPS* sends network messages using a random UDPv4 port over all interface networks.

-A UDPv4 unicast locator supports to have a null address.
+Both UDP and TCP unicast locators support to have a null address.
 In that case *eProsima Fast RTPS* understands to get local network addresses and use them.

-A UDPv4 locator support to have a zero port.
-In that case *eProsima Fast RTPS* understands to get a random UDPv4 port.
+Both UDP and TCP locators support to have a zero port.
+In that case *eProsima Fast RTPS* understands to get a random port.
+In TCP case, this applies to logical and physical ports.

 .. _initial-peers: